Before we get stuck in, let me give this post a bit of context.

 So, to sum this post up…

-Briefs are an absolutely essential part of the creative process.
+Briefs are an absolutely essential part of the writing process.

 A lot of the success of a brief (and from there, the project) rests on how good the initial communication is between you and your client.